 Last but not least, there is one dark secret about Milford Sound that you may not hear often.
 It swarmed with sand flies!
 These little blood-sucking insects can turn your visit into a nightmare.

 Just a few bites can put you into uncontrollable scratching mode.
-Avoid dark clothes (they are attracted to it) and make sure to take strong insect repellent with you!
+Avoid dark clothes (they are attracted to them) and make sure to take strong insect repellent with you!